Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 ![Cuis Window](SamplePkg/IADict79.png)

-However, if we change the font now, the window does not look so good.
+However, if we enlarge the font now, the window does not look so good to me.

 ![Cuis Window](SamplePkg/IADict80.png)